sagemath/trac_to_gh/Issue 3995.md

 # Issue 3995: [with patch, needs review] improve and doctest the MuPAD interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3995

 Original creator: mhansen